Posts

 … “the first feature film to have a fully computer-generated … character in a leading role,” according to the IMDb.

 Indeed, when ghostly young Casper is granted a few hours of re-embodiment, his human portrayer is less winsome than the computer-generated spirit.
-This is a mark of technical virtuosity.
+This is less a mark of human failure than of technical virtuosity.

 The uncles are malicious but jovial.
 Casper himself would be cuddly were he more than minimally solid.
 Such is his plight: he can love, but he can’t be embraced by his beloved.

-The movie is a child-friendly version of the classic story of a romantic encounter between a human and a god (an angel, a space alien, a sprite, etc.).
+The movie is a child-friendly version of the classic story of a romantic encounter between a human and a god (an angel, a sprite, a space alien, etc.).
 The themes are inaccessibility and yearning.

-The girl is 1990s “Child Scare-Queen” Christina Ricci (The Addams Family; Sleepy Hollow).
+The girl is played by 1990s “child scare-queen” Christina Ricci (The Addams Family; Sleepy Hollow).
 Casper sees her and falls in love.
-(That’s also how I felt when I saw her in the mid-nineties.)
-She is Kat, the daughter of Dr. Harvey (Bill Pullman), a psychologist who specializes in therapy for the dead – or, as he calls them, the “living impaired.”
-Ghosts, he explains, are people who fail to fully “cross over” because of “unresolved issues.”
-Dr. Harvey has an unresolved issue of his own, which is that his wife’s death has dialed up his eccentricity to eleven.
+(That’s also how I felt about her in the mid-nineties.)
+Ricci is Kat, the daughter of Dr. Harvey (Bill Pullman), a psychologist who specializes in therapy for the dead – or, as he calls them, the “living impaired.”
+He explains that ghosts are people who fail to fully “cross over” because of “unresolved issues.”
+Dr. Harvey has an unresolved issue of his own, which is that his wife’s death has left him griefstricken and dialed up his eccentricity to eleven.
 He drags Kat across the country so that he can talk to ghosts and track down his wife’s spirit.

-Dr. Harvey and Kat end up in Maine, in the run-down, Gothic dwelling of Casper and his uncles, at the behest of treasure-hunters played by Eric Idle (Monty Python) and Cathy Moriarty (most famously, Robert De Niro’s chilly wife in Raging Bull).
-Idle and Moriarty are involved in the movie’s funniest scenes, some of which also benefit from cameos by Saturday Night Live icons – a conceit repeated by director Brad Silverling in his Land of the Lost.
+Dr. Harvey and Kat end up in Maine, in the run-down, Gothic dwelling of Casper and his uncles, at the behest of treasure-hunters played by Eric Idle (Monty Python) and Cathy Moriarty (most famous as Robert De Niro’s chilly wife in Raging Bull).
+Idle and Moriarty are involved in the movie’s funniest scenes, some of which also benefit from cameos by Saturday Night Live icons – a conceit repeated by director Brad Silberling in his Land of the Lost (2009).

 For example:

 It also has more swearing and gross-out humor than your average children’s movie.
 (Again, see Silberling’s Land of the Lost, which, wisely, targets an older audience.)
-Casper’s plight may be at the movie’s center, but the prevailing tone is set by those hedonistic vulgarians, the uncles.
-Which is just as well; the core is perhaps too sad.
+Casper’s plight might be at the movie’s center, but the tone is set by those hedonistic vulgarians, the uncles.
+Which is just as well: the core is perhaps too sad.

-I liked the set design best.
+I liked the set design best of all.
 The run-down mansion is exquisite.
 There are lots of visual references to old movies – to Oz, especially.
-Afterward, I wanted to watch Casper again, to see how many I could count; Land of the Lost, too.
+Afterward, I wanted to watch Casper again, to see how many references I could count; Land of the Lost, too.

 An entry, posted late, requiring every ounce of strength to type